ralphsawaya/ovh/MongoDoc/mongodb_07_Kafka_connector/guide.en-gb.md

 #### STEP 2: Integrate the `Kafka` service to `KafkaConnect`
-Select the `KafkaConnect` service and under `Service Integration`, click the `+ Add an Integration` button and select `KafkaConnect` as integration type, an then add the `Kafka` service.
+Select the `Kafka Connect` service and under `Service Integration`, click the `+ Add an Integration` button and select `KafkaConnect` as integration type, an then add the `Kafka` service.

 ![alt text](./images/KafkaConnectServiceIntegration.png)